Group Vice President, Advanced Mobility Research and Development

-Toyota Motor North America Research and Development
+Toyota Motor North America

-Previously, Tabar was vice president of Corporate Quality at TMNA headquarters in Plano, Texas.
-In this position, she was responsible for development, deployment, and management of the quality systems and policies of Toyota’s North American operations.
+Prior to that role, Tabar served as vice president of Corporate Quality at TMNA headquarters in Plano, Texas.
+She was responsible for development, deployment, and management of the quality systems and policies of Toyota’s North American operations.

 Tabar joined Toyota in 1992 as an engineer, responsible for vehicle audio component development.

 Passionate about women’s leadership, Tabar supports a range of outreach and continuing development initiatives related to STEM education for women.
 Currently, she serves on Toyota’s Diversity Advisory Board, Audit Committee, and Investment Council.

 Tabar earned a bachelor’s degree in electrical engineering from the University of Michigan.
 She is a member of Society of Automotive Engineers (SAE), Institute of Electrical and Electronics Engineers (IEEE), and supports working groups for Intelligent Transportation Systems (ITS), Vehicle Data Privacy, and Leadership.
 She has also served as a member of the Detroit Chamber of Commerce and as Toyota’s representative to American Center for Mobility.

 Tabar has been married to her husband Dan for 25 years and has three future engineering daughters: Andrea, Danielle, and Natalie.